 When and how do I complete the preregistration?

-For winter 2014 trips you can do so when it becomes available in late-August.
+For winter 2014 trips you can preregister when it becomes available in late August.
+For summer 2014 trips, preregistration becomes available in late January.
 You definitely must complete it before study trip registration begins because only those students who have done so will be able to select the study trip classes online.
 Your access will be via SAIC Self-Service.

-Does completing the preregistration commit me to taking a study trip?
+Does preregistering commit me to taking a study trip?

-No. Preregistration is an easy process with important information that applies to all SAIC faculty-led study trips.
+No. Preregistration is a simple process with important information that applies to all SAIC faculty-led study trips.
 If you are still researching options, it can help you decide.
-In reviewing the details under each tab/section and indicating your agreement, you will be confirming your eligibility and accepting the terms of participation should you eventually register for a trip.
-Completion of the preregistration is the only way to get access to the study trip classes in case you do decide to register later.
+Review the details under each tab and indicate your agreement to confirm your eligibility and accept the terms of participation should you eventually register for a trip.
+Preregistration is the only way to get access to the study trip classes in case you do decide to register later.

 When does registration for winter 2014 study trips begin?

-Online via SAIC Self-Service on Thursday, October 10, 2013, at 8:45 a.m. for grads, post-bacs, seniors, and juniors.
+Thursday, October 10, 2013, at 8:45 a.m., online via SAIC Self-Service, for all graduate students, post-bacs, seniors, and juniors.
 Registration for sophomores begins at 12:00 p.m. on October 10.
 You must have completed the mandatory preregistration before registering (see previous questions).

 When does registration for summer 2014 study trips begin?

-Online via SAIC Self-Service on Wednesday, March 12, 2014, at 8:45 a.m. for grads, post-bacs, seniors and juniors.
+Wednesday, March 12, 2014, at 8:45 a.m., online via SAIC Self-Service, for graduate students, post-bacs, seniors and juniors.
 Registration for Sophomores begins from 12:00 p.m. on March 12.
 You must have completed the preregistration before registering (see previous questions).